nilaysrivastava/InstaKart/README.md

-# Amazon Now – Instant Cart
+# InstaKart

 > Situation-aware quick-commerce: describe the moment, get a verified cart in seconds.

-Amazon Now – Instant Cart is a HackOn with Amazon prototype that reimagines urgent shopping for quick-commerce customers.
+InstaKart reimagines urgent shopping for quick-commerce customers.
 Instead of asking users to search product-by-product, the app lets them describe a real-life situation such as **“I cut my finger while cooking”**, **“guests are coming in 30 minutes”**, or **“there may be a power cut tonight”**.
 The system understands the need, retrieves relevant products, builds cart modes, verifies usefulness, and lets the customer review and checkout quickly.

 ---